 Probate is different than trust administration, because it involves a formal court process that is used to wind up the affairs of the estate.
 Many people take steps to allow their families to avoid the probate process, using estate planning tools.
 This is done because going to court can be time consuming, costly, and stressful at the time of a death.
 In a great number of cases, however, there is at least some property that must transfer through probate- and it is the job of the executor of the will to take the necessary steps to facilitate this process.

 Like trust administration, there are multiple steps to the probate process- although those steps are very different.
 The executor must file court paperwork to get the process started, and appropriate notice must be given to heirs.
 If there is a will, its validity must be determined.
 In some cases, valuation of property in the will is essential.
 A will may be contested if loved ones do not believe it should be considered valid, and the executor will need to stand up for the desires of the deceased during this process.
 Creditors are notified, claims are made on the estate, taxes are assessed and finally property is transferred.
+Use our Probate Calculator to estimate the probate fees for estates over $150,000, but less than $10,000,000.

 Throughout this process, Collins Law Group can be there to help.
 We represent executors, as well as heirs and beneficiaries who are hoping to challenge a will and argue that it should not be considered legally valid.
 We care deeply about making sure that the probate process goes as smoothly and effectively as possible for all our clients, because we know how devastating it is to lose a loved one.